Idiono-mfon/blockchain-log-system/readme.md

-# A simmple Blockchain Log System
+# A simple Blockchain Log System

-A Blockchain-driven Log system running on Etheruem rinkeby test network.
+A Blockchain-driven smart contract for a log system running on Etheruem rinkeby test network.

 //https://blog.infura.io/ethereum-javascript-libraries-web3-js-vs-ethers-js-part-ii/